macimax/WIKI_STEPMANIA/Actor-Definitions.md

     self:y(32*offset)
 end,
 ```
+## ScrollerSubdivision
+Normally the scroller will only calculate the next point for the actor to scroll towards in the TransformFunction.
+Setting this to a value above 1 will add a point for it to tween towards before stopping at the end point.
+(In English: you can make circular strollers with it.)

 ## GainFocusCommand

 Triggered when the ActorScroller is selected.
 Can be used in any child item of the ActorScroller.